earl86/docs/docs/guides/postgres/tls/configure/index.md

 ### Deploy Postgres database with TLS/SSL configuration

 As pre-requisite, at first, we are going to create an Issuer/ClusterIssuer.
 This Issuer/ClusterIssuer is used to create certificates.
-Then we are going to deploy a Postgres standalone and a group replication that will be configured with these certificates by `KubeDB` operator.
+Then we are going to deploy a Postgres with TLS/SSL configuration.

 ### Create Issuer/ClusterIssuer